The Yuzu emulator is to be shut down and the company behind it to pay 25 million to Nintendo

 And all copies of the emulator are destroyed.

-A week ago we wrote about Nintendo suing the creators behind the Switch emulator Yuzu, and the case has now already been settled.
+A week ago we wrote regarding Nintendo suing the creators behind the Switch emulator Yuzu, and the case has now already been settled.
 Grossly simplified, you can say that both parties have agreed to that Yuzu should be shut down and that the company that the creators started to handle it all should pay 2.4 million dollars to Nintendo, equivalent to almost 25 million kroner.

 However, it is unclear how much money is actually in the company, and on paper it does not appear that the people behind it will be personally liable to pay, but that the company will simply be declared bankrupt.